TEALSK12/introduction-to-computer-science/lesson_21.md

 2. Activity
     -   Direct students to complete ["Squares and Triangles Redux"](lab_21.md) individually.
         -   If available, students should use their solutions to Lab 1.3 ("Squares and Triangles and Stars, Oh My!") as a starting point.
 Ensure students "Save as..." before starting on the new lab to not overwrite their original project (part 1.1).
-            -   If student solutions for Lab 1.3 are not available, or are not correct, provide a <a href="https://github.com/TEALSK12/introduction-to-computer-science/raw/master/Lab%201.3%20Solution.xml" target="_blank">correct implementation</a> (right mouse click, download the .xml file and import it into SNAP).
+            -   If student solutions for Lab 1.3 are not available, or are not correct, provide a <a href="https://github.com/TEALSK12/introduction-to-computer-science/raw/master/Lab%201.3%20Solution.xml" download>correct implementation</a> (right mouse click, download the .xml file and import it into SNAP).
         -   Encourage students to try to use as few blocks and have as little code duplication as possible to draw each shape while still creating understandable scripts.
         -   Once students complete part 2.1, the remaining parts should go much more quickly as they all follow the same basic pattern.
 3. Debrief